 Under the leadership of the chief Hongi Hika they travelled south to attack other tribes – notably Ngāti Pāoa, Ngāti Maru, Waikato, Te Arawa and Ngāti Whātua – from 1819 through the 1820s.
-These wars avenged previous defeats and disputes.
-Through conquest, the northern tribes also acquired slaves, who helped them grow crops such as potatoes for sale and export.
+These wars avenged previous defeats.
+Through conquest, the northern tribes acquired slaves who helped them grow crops such as potatoes for sale and export.

 In 1839 Bishop Jean Baptiste François Pompallier began a French Catholic mission at Kororāreka (present-day Russell), and his priests ranged widely in the north in the next decade.